 The activation of cancer-fighting compounds found in horseradish roots has now been documented.

-Researchers from the University of Illinois College of Agricultural, Consumer, and Environmental Sciences (ACES) conducted a study demonstrating that compounds found in horseradish, called glucosinolates, may help detoxify and eliminate cancer-causing free radicals
+Researchers from the University of Illinois College of Agricultural, Consumer, and Environmental Sciences (ACES) demonstrated that compounds found in horseradish, called glucosinolates, may help detoxify and eliminate cancer-causing free radicals.

 “Glucosinolates increase the liver’s ability to detoxify carcinogens and they may actually suppress the growth of existing cancerous tumors.
 Our analysis of various horseradish varieties shows they are a rich source of these compounds…We knew horseradish had health benefits, but in this study, we were able to link it to the activation of certain detoxifying enzymes for the first time,” said researcher Mosbah Kushad, one of the study’s co-authors.